 Charcoal grilling is more of an art than a science.
-There are no conveniently premade hot spots, or even consistent set temperatures to go by, you need to wing it all the way and go by feel through most of the cooking process.
+There are no conveniently pre-made hot spots, or even consistent set temperatures to go by, you need to wing it all the way and go by feel through most of the cooking process.

 If that sounds like the kind of adventure you want to embark on, then this buying guide should be a great first step down that road.

-1. Best Overall - Weber Original Kettle Premium Charcoal Grill, 22-Inch, Black
+1. Weber Original Kettle Premium Charcoal Grill

 It’s made of good quality materials, sturdy but still lightweight, large without being overbearing, and focuses mostly on quality of life features as its extras.